caas-team/GoKubeDownscaler/README.md

 helm uninstall py-kube-downscaler
 ```

-2. Make sure all programs/non-default uses support the [breaking changes](#edge-cases)
+2. Make sure all programs/non-default use cases support the [breaking changes](#edge-cases)
 3. Make sure all timestamps are [RFC 3339](#diff-uniform-timestamp) compatible
 4. [Install the new downscaler](#installation)

 ### Edge cases

-If you had an implementation that used some of the quirks of the py-kube-downscaler you might need to change those.
+If you had an implementation that used some of the quirks of the py-kube-downscaler you might need to change them to work with the GoKubeDownscaler.

 Some cases where this might be needed include: